Fiserv/firstvision-apac/docs/APIs/Customer-Management/List-External-Customer-Cards-And-Accounts.md

 # List External Customers' Cards And Accounts

-This service retrieves the account and cards details associated with an external customer ID.
+This service retrieves the account and cards details associated with an external contract ID.

 ## Endpoint

-`GET /v1/customers/{externalCustomerId}/listExternalCustomersCardsAndAccounts`
+`GET /v1/customers/{externalContractId}/listExternalCustomersCardsAndAccounts`

 ## Payload Example